devios1/Gravl/README.md

 Doesn't that look nice and clean?
 Not bad considering we got it all for free.

 ###Comments

-Comments in Gravl 1.1 are indicated with `//`.
+Comments in Gravl 1.1 are now indicated with `//`.
+The main motivation for moving away from the hash sign (`#`) is that the hash symbol is a useful character for representing other things (like hex codes for example) and I didn't want to prevent its use in a symbol.
 Any text following (and including) two forward-slashes up until the end of the line will be skipped over by the parser.
 You can put comments anywhere, but they always go to the end of the line.
-There are no inline comments in Gravl.
+There are no inline or multiline comments in Gravl.

 	// opening comment
 	[Node			// this is a comment
 		attr=value	// this is another comment
 	]
 	// closing comment

 ##Language Support

 Gravl 1.0 is now implemented in **Swift**, **JavaScript**, **Python**, **PHP** and **C#**.
-Gravl 1.1 is currently only implemented in Swift.
-I figure this is a pretty good start, but that list will hopefully continue to grow over time.
+Gravl 1.1 is presently only implemented in Swift.
+This list will hopefully continue to grow over time.
 Gravl was designed to be a very general-purpose syntax and naturally the more language support it has the better.

 If you'd like to contribute by implementing a Gravl parser in your own favourite language, I'd be happy to include it in the project as well.
 Gravl is really quite a simple syntax, and writing a parser for it can actually be a fun exercise.
 The parser algorithm is pretty much exactly the same from language to language, so you can usually translate it pretty easily to your language of choice by looking at any of the existing implementations.